Trout Lake Township, Michigan

 Trout Lake Township is a civil township of Chippewa County in the U.S. state of Michigan.
-The population was 332 at the 2020 census, down from 384 at the 2010 census.
+The population was 332 at the 2020 census.

 Geography

+According to the U.S. Census Bureau, the township has a total area of 143.63 sqmi, of which 141.39 sqmi is land and 2.24 sqmi (1.56%) is water.

 The township is in southwestern Chippewa County on the Upper Peninsula of Michigan and is bordered to the south and west by Mackinac County.
 The unincorporated community of Trout Lake is in the southwestern part of the township, near the lake of the same name.